xster/flutter-wiki/Desktop-shells.md

 platform for information on using them.
 More documentation will be available in the future; for now it may be helpful to look at the flutter-desktop-embedding example to see how it uses them.
 In addition to linking the Flutter library, your application will need to bundle your Flutter assets (as created by `flutter build bundle`).
-On Windows and Linux you will also nee the ICU data from the Flutter engine (look for `icudtl.dat` under the `bin/cache/artifacts/engine` directory in your Flutter tree).
+On Windows and Linux you will also need the ICU data from the Flutter engine (look for `icudtl.dat` under the `bin/cache/artifacts/engine` directory in your Flutter tree).

 ### Plugins